 By Stephen J. Muhonen, Creditor’s Rights / Collections Attorney, Racine Olson, PLLP

-If you are the victim of a crime seeking assistance in collecting restitution from those who committed a crime upon you or your property, give Steve Muhonen at Racine Olson, PLLP, a call at 208-232-6101.
-You can also email Steve at email@example.com
+If you are a creditor seeking assistance in collecting a debt that a debtor is refusing to pay, give Stephen Muhonen at Racine Olson, PLLP, a call at 208-232-6101.
+You can also email Steve at firstname.lastname@example.org